things to do in Hvar, Croatia

 If you’ve ever daydreamed about living in a science fiction movie, then you can’t miss out on flyboarding.

-This exciting new activity involves standing on a special board which propels you into the air, where you can glide, swoop, and even dive into the water.
+This exciting new activity involves standing on a special board that propels you into the air, where you can glide, swoop, and even dive into the water.

 As you bounce between air and sea, you’ll feel like you’re in another world entirely.